-Obesity can lead to immediate and long-term problems.
-Immediate problems include Diabetes Mellitus, high blood pressure, hyperlipidaemia, fatty liver, Obstructive Sleep Apnoea (OSA), irregular menses, knee and ankle problems, depression and low self-esteem.
-In the clinic, the doctor will screen for such problems through questions, physical examination and blood tests.
+Immediate health concerns linked to obesity include Diabetes Mellitus, high blood pressure, hyperlipidaemia, fatty liver, obstructive sleep apnoea (OSA), irregular menstrual cycles, joint issues, depression and low self-esteem.
+In our clinic, healthcare professionals assess these through questioning, physical examinations and blood tests.

-Long-term problems include a higher risk of obesity as an adult and an increased risk of heart disease, stroke, osteoarthritis and several types of cancer.
+Long-term risks include persistent adult obesity and increased likelihood of heart disease, stroke, osteoarthritis and various cancers.

 Effective weight loss involves a combination of healthy eating and regular exercise.
 Motivating is key to success, with support from family, friends, schools and healthcare professionals being crucial.